alemhar/fielder/docs/stacks/backend-api.md

-# Backend Stack · Laravel 12 (PHP)
+# Backend Stack · Laravel 12 starter kit (PHP, React + Inertia)

 ## Purpose
-This document describes the backend API for Fielder: a Laravel 12 (PHP) REST service that provides authentication and, later, activity/sync endpoints for the mobile app.
+This document describes the backend API for Fielder: the JSON API surface of the Laravel 12 starter kit (PHP, React + Inertia) that provides authentication and, later, activity/sync endpoints for the mobile app.
+The same Laravel application also serves the Inertia-powered React web UI, so keep web (Inertia) routes and JSON API routes clearly separated.

 ## High-Level Architecture
 - **Runtime**: PHP + Laravel 12